Where to Ski in Scotland

 Place to stay nearby: Royal Deeside Lodge.

-We’ve mentioned some of our holiday homes that are super close to these ranges, but plenty of our castles and cottages in Scotland make a great base for a winter holiday with day trips to the slopes.
-If you need help booking some fabulous extras for your stay, just contact our concierge team!
+We’ve mentioned some of our holiday homes that are incredibly close to these ranges, but many of our castles and cottages in Scotland make an excellent base for a winter holiday, with day trips to the slopes.
+If you need help booking any fabulous extras for your stay, please contact our concierge team.